devgirl7/springrest/README.md

  This is a Spring Boot Application with a full-fledged REST API service exposed with Swagger 2.0 UI.
  It allows for CRUD operations on the customer profile information.

- __*The this application is hosted on Microsoft Azure Cloud.**__
+ __*This application is hosted on Microsoft Azure Cloud.**__

  Click the following link to access the  __[DEMO](http://appdemos.org)__

-Default 2 users in the system and corresponding details for Basic in-memory login
+Default 2 users in the system and their corresponding details for Basic in-memory login

 | User          | Password      |
 | ------------- |:-------------:|